 interpretation of so-called 'syncategorematic' terms such as

-, semantic paradoxes including
+every and only, semantic paradoxes including

 the liar paradox ('insolubles'), mathematical physics, and